Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Navier equations and boundary integral operators

 We refer to \cite[Ch.
 III, \S 2]{KupGeBa:1979} for a proof of these results in $\mathbb{R}^3$ which can be easily adapted to our two-dimensional case.

 Both problems are uniquely solvable (see, for 2D and 3D problems, \cite{BrPa:2008}, \cite[Ch.
 3]{KupGeBa:1979} or \cite[Ch.
 2]{AmKaLe:2009}).

-\item Transmission problems: For different material properties $(\lambda_+,\mu_+)$ in $\Omega_+$ and $(\lambda_-,\mu_-)$ in $\Omega_-$ we seek a solution of We have used above the $\pm$ signs in the trace ($\gamma_{\pm,\Gamma}$) and the normal stress tensor ($T_{\pm,\Gamma}$) to clarify the domain from which they are applied, be it the exterior/interior domain with respect to $\Gamma$ (that is, $\Omega_+$ or $\Omega_-$).
-We will keep using this notation whenever the context is not clear enough to resolve this aspect.
+\item Transmission problems: For different material properties $(\lambda_+,\mu_+)$ in $\Omega_+$ and $(\lambda_-,\mu_-)$ in $\Omega_-$ we seek a solution of We have used above the $\pm$ signs in the normal stress tensor ($\Tii_{\pm,\Gamma}$) to clarify the domain from which it is applied, be it the exterior/interior domain with respect to $\Gamma$ (that is, $\Omega_+$ or $\Omega_-$).
+We will keep using this notation whenever the context is not clear enough to resolve this aspect. \firstReviewer{We also implicitly assumed that the densities $\rho_\pm=1$ in both media.}

-On the other hand, the function ${\bf u}_{\rm inc}$ appearing in the right-hand-side above is a solution of the exterior Navier problem in a neighborhood of $\overline{\Omega_+}$ (typically a shear or a pressure {plane} wave).
-We will assume in what follows that this problem is uniquely solvable.
-We refer to \cite{KupGeBa:1979} or \cite[Ch.
-2]{AmKaLe:2009} for sufficient conditions under which the well posedness of the boundary value problem under consideration can be established.
+On the other hand, the function ${\bf u}_{\rm inc}$ appearing in the right-hand-side above is a solution of the exterior Navier problem in a neighborhood of $\overline{\Omega}_+$ (typically a shear or a pressure {plane} wave). \firstReviewer{This problem is known to be uniquely solvable.
+We refer the reader to \cite[Corolary 2.7]{CoSt:1990},\cite[Ch.
+2]{AmKaLe:2009} or \cite[Chapter III]{KupGeBa:1979}}.

 \end{enumerate}

 We finish this section by introducing the exterior/interior Dirichlet-to-Neumann operator, which will play an essential role in this work: for $\bm{g}:\Gamma\to\mathbb{C}$ sufficiently smooth (we will give detailed conditions later) we define